Arabella: Milwaukee, 1907

 ”No, I believe not,” Jahn replied.

-However, it was reported to Acting Coronor Luehring that Miss Jahn entered a saloon on the Whitefish Bay road at midnight and telephoned to a man in an East side flat building.
+However, it was reported to Acting Coroner Luehring that Miss Jahn entered a saloon on the Whitefish Bay road at midnight and telephoned to a man in an East side flat building.
 It is said that she asked the fellow to meet her.
 Her manner betrayed that his reply was a keen disappointment.

 The theory is that Miss Jahn committed suicide soon after she left the saloon while brooding over a broken appointment.